Standing Committees

 Beacon Hill Gala Committee

 Annually, the BHCA hosts a gala to bring members together for a fun and festive evening.
 Proceeds from the event help support our annual operations.
+A Gala Committee is formed every year for this purpose.

 Public Relations Committee